milandobrota/milandobrota.github.io/_posts/2016-01-29-identifying-the-meaning.md

 date: '2016-01-29T12:00:00-05:00'
 tags: []
 ---
 Money is probably the main reason why people show up to work.
-That's understandable - we needs money for food, bills and to support our families.
+That's understandable - we need money for food, bills and to support our families.

 However, money isn't the only thing that matters.
 For example, a job that is dangerous, physically hard or extremely stressful may not be worth the extra money.